ogi-joo/deklinacija.com/README.md

 # Deklinacija API

-Free commercial use.
+Free for commercial use.
 There is no limit on usage or pricing, but please be respectful and don't abuse the API.

 Slobodno korišćenje API-a za komercijalne svrhe.
 Nema ograničenja niti cene, ali vas molim da budete pošteni i da ne zloupotrebljavate API.